ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingservices.md

 4. On the **Services** page, locate the service instance that you want to delete, click the vertical overflow menu next to the **Status** column, and then click **Delete service**.
 5. In the **Remove service** window, review the considerations or warnings if there are any and select **I Understand**.
 Click **Delete**.

-## Results after you delete a service
+## Results after you delete services from vCenter Server instances
 {: #vc_deletingservices-results}

 After your request to delete a service is accepted, the service status is changed to **Removing**.